Identification, Images, & Information

 See Also

-Harrisina americana (Grapeleaf Skeletonizer) adult is larger, has complete neckband, and long slender abdomen bearing tufts of hair, holds wings spread at rest; larva of H. americana has dark head capsule (not pale as in A. falsarius)
+Harrisina americana (Grapeleaf Skeletonizer) adult larger, with complete neckband, and long slender abdomen bearing tufts of hair, holds wings spread at rest; larva of H. americana has dark head capsule (not pale as in A. falsarius)

 Internet References